georgeslabreche/ccsdsmo-malc/README.md

 CCSDS MO MAL C documentation is available at http://ccsdsmo.github.io/malc

 Source code and comments in the source code are in English so you can proably get a good idea of what is goining on by just having a look at the code.
-A good place to start is the `test` directory for sample MO MAL interactions and in the `apps/demo` directory for a sample OPS-SAT MO MAL C app developed to run on the spacecraft's SEPP/Linux environment.
+A good place to start is the `test` directory for sample MO MAL interactions and in the [apps/nmfapi_c_demo](https://github.com/tanagraspace/ccsdsmo-malc-sepp-apps/tree/opssat/apps/nmfapi_c_demo) directory for sample OPS-SAT MO MAL C apps developed to run on the spacecraft's SEPP/Linux environment.

 ## INSTALLATION